 This collection of French Revolution essay questions has been written and compiled by Alpha History authors, for use by teachers and students.
 They can also be used for short-answer questions, homework activities and other research or revision tasks.
-If you would like to contribute a question to this page, please contact Alpha History:
+If you would like to contribute an essay question to this page, please contact Alpha History.

 France before 1789

 1. Evaluate the French royal court at Versailles, why it existed and the contribution it made to French government and society.